agustinsdfx/agustinsdfx/README.md

 ### About me

-Hi, I'm Agustin, or AGUSTINSDFX, the mind behind projects like
+Hello, I'm Agustín, or AGUSTINSDFX, the mind behind my projects.
 <br>
-Minegold and Platform.
 I'm from Argentina and I speak three languages.

 I create programs, games, and modify projects purely for fun and as a
 <br>